How to Handle High Traffic Websites?

 Good.
 You’ve got the traffic.
 That’s a plus because your site is drawing more visitors.
 But on the contrary, it’s a bad thing that your site is down.
 Think about all the folks who had been toying with the idea of shopping from your site or store only to find an HTTP status code saying your site is inaccessible.
-The downtime could you look as bad as any other site owner with terrible design or slow website.
+The downtime could you look as bad as any other site owner with terrible web design or a slow website.

 I’ll show you exactly how to anticipate and prepare your site for a traffic increase.
 You’ll also learn what exactly you ought to do when your site crashes or loads slowly following a traffic spike.